clj-kondo/clj-kondo/.github/ISSUE_TEMPLATE/bug_report.md

 **version**

-[ Please specify which version of clj-kondo you're using.]
+[ Please specify which version of clj-kondo you're using.
+You can find this with `clj-kondo --version`.]

 **platform**